code-lab-org/nost-tools/docs/source/nost_tools_api/index.rst

   simulator
   application

 The :ref:`NOS-T Example Test Suites <examples>` feature many different implementations of the tools.
 In particular, all of the Python :ref:`FireSat+ <fireSatExampleTop>` applications make use of the NOS-T tools library for a faster than real-time simulation that requires coordination from a **Manager** application.
-Furthermore, the :ref:`example application templates <appTemplates>` include a collection of bare-bones templates, similar to FireSat+, with some of the tools functionality built-in.
+Furthermore, the :ref:`example application templates <appTemplates>` include a collection of bare-bones templates, similar to *FireSat+*, with some of the tools functionality built-in.